Worst Pandemics in History 🦠

 - Worst pandemics in history in German: Epidemien & Pandemien

-- Help us improve this list of the worst pandemics in history by adding your comments below…
+- Help us improve this list of pandemics in history by adding your comments below…